choojs/nanotiming/README.md

 ### `endTiming([cb(err, name)])`
 Close the timing.
-Measuring the timing is done inside a `requestIdleCallback()` tick, so it might not be available immediately.
+Measuring the timing is done inside a `requestIdleCallback()` (browser) or `setTimeout` (node) tick, so it might not be available immediately.
 If a callback is passed it will be called with an error (if measuring wasn't successful) and the timing's name.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)